 “This is still the first study demonstrating the activity of eribulin in earlier lines of treatment of metastatic breast cancer,” Kaufman said.
 The findings suggest possible benefits of eribulin in specific patients and are sufficient to warrant more study, the researchers concluded.

 Eisai, based in Tokyo, funded the study.
 The company is seeking regulatory approval for earlier use of Halaven in patients with breast cancer than now indicated, which might help bolster sales.

-Halaven generated (4523JP) 10.8 billion yen ($130 million) in sales for the six months ended Sept.
+Halaven generated (4523JP:US) 10.8 billion yen ($130 million) in sales for the six months ended Sept.
 30. Roche’s Xeloda, approved for breast and colorectal cancer in markets such as Japan, Europe and the U.S., made $1.53 billion for the Basel, Switzerland- based company.

 The study involved 1,102 patients with locally advanced or metastatic breast cancer previously treated with chemotherapy anathracyclines and taxanes.
 A second analysis showed that women given Halaven lived a median 4.1 months without their disease worsening compared with 4.2 months for those taking Xeloda.

 Breast cancer is expected to strike about 226,879 women in the U.S. this year and cause almost 40,000 deaths, according to National Cancer Institute.

 To contact the reporter on this story: Kanoko Matsuyama in Tokyo at email@example.com

 To contact the editor responsible for this story: Jason Gale at firstname.lastname@example.org